JetBrains/ring-ui/README.md

 3. Go to project root folder and type: `yo ring`.
 It will ask you to enter the name of the project and desired frameworks (plain JS, ReactJS or AngularJS).
-It will then create a project skeleton with testing infrastructure, webpack build configuration, ES6 support, ESLint and filled package.json dependencies.
+It will then create a project skeleton with testing infrastructure, webpack build configuration, ES6 support, ESLint and the required package.json dependencies.

-4. Go to generated project folder, type `npm install` and then `npm start`.
-You project is ready to develop.
+4. Go to the generated project folder and run `npm install` followed by `npm start`.
+You project is ready to be developed.

 ## Is Lodash or Underscore available?

-Instead of libraries Ring UI uses new features of *ES2015* and beyond provided by [Babel.js](https://babeljs.io) and [core-js](https://github.com/zloirock/core-js/).
+Instead of utility libraries Ring UI uses new features of *ES2015* and beyond provided by [Babel.js](https://babeljs.io) and [core-js](https://github.com/zloirock/core-js/).
 Polyfills like `Array.prototype.find` that patch native objects should be imported manually (e.g. via `import 'core-js/modules/es6.array.find';`).

 ## Is jQuery available?